credential-handler/chapi.io/developers/wallets/index.md

   target="_blank" rel="noopener noreferrer"> chapi-demo-wallet/manifest.json </a>
 </p>

-The `/wallet-worker.html` page will setup listeners for CHAPI-sent events which can then be handled by your Wallet.
+The `/wallet-worker.html` page (note: you can use another name if you'd like) will setup listeners for CHAPI-sent events which can then be handled by your Wallet.
 More on that in a bit.

 ### 2. Import the CHAPI Polyfill into your wallet's main page